-Which Foods Cause the Most Weight Gain?
+The Foods that May Cause the Most Weight Gain

-3. Processed meats, deli meats, and sausages, as these contain saturated fats, sodium, and calories.
+- Processed meats, deli meats, and sausages, as these contain saturated fats, sodium, and calories.

-6. Sugar-sweetened drinks are also included in this list.
+- Sugar-sweetened drinks are also included in this list.

-8. White chocolate contains the most sugar, and therefore, causes the most weight gain.
+- Products made with refined flour and sugar.
+White chocolate contains the most sugar, and therefore, can cause the most weight gain.

 This ingredient makes food taste simply delicious.
 They’ve even created a new taste called “umami”, which means tasty in Japanese, as a result of adding this component to foods.